 - 1 tbsp paprika

-Cut mango, peach and tomato into small cubes.
+Cut mango and peach into small cubes.
 Also cut up cilantro.

-Fill warm tortillas with fish, salsa.
+Fill warm tortillas with fish and Mango Peach Salsa.
 Garnish with the rest of the cilantro.

 Serve and enjoy!

 Note 1: Best way to defrost frozen fish is to set it out earlier in the day.
 Defrosting using microwave can be tricky as fish are often slightly cooked in the microwave while defrosting.

 Note 2: Adjust the mount of oil used accordingly.
 I use a non-stick pan so if you are not using a non-stick pan, you might need to add more oil as the fish will be more likely to stick to the pan.